DISEASE/DISORDER:

 Physical examination

-Patients with PSH may have paroxysmal increases in heart rate, respiratory rate, blood pressure, and temperature with return to baseline vital signs in between episodes.
+Patients with PSH may have paroxysmal increases in heart rate, respiratory rate, blood pressure, and temperature with the return to baseline vital signs in between episodes.
 During episodes, they may have worsened level of consciousness, dilated pupils, and diaphoresis.
-Episodes are also associated with dystonia, muscle rigidity, and posturing2,4,11.
-This may include decorticate or decerebrate rigidity, bruxism, and opisthotonos.
+Episodes are also associated with dystonia, muscle rigidity, and posturing.2,4,17 This may include decorticate or decerebrate rigidity, bruxism, and opisthotonos.

-Patients should have a thorough physical exam to assess for other causes of vital sign changes such as infection.
-They should also be assessed for potential consequences of PSH such as skin breakdown and heterotopic ossification.
+Patients should have a thorough physical exam to assess for other causes of vital sign changes, such as infection.
+They should also be assessed for potential consequences of PSH, such as skin breakdown and heterotopic ossification.

 Clinical functional assessment